 With shared IP VPNs, your activity is mixed with web traffic from the same IP from other VPN users.
 A dedicated IP address is easy to track since you are the only one using the network.
 While a VPN can protect you when using a dedicated IP, it is more vulnerable than a multi-user IP.

 Double hop or chaining VPNs

 Double hop is a VPN feature that allows users to jump through different VPN tunnels through two or more servers.
 This helps further to hide your connection routes, location and browsing habits.
-It is especially beneficial for shares IPs as it works to ensure the browsing fingerprint from different users follows different tunnels.
+It is especially beneficial for shared IPs as it works to ensure the browsing fingerprint from different users follows different tunnels.

 Chaining VPNs involve many connection processes to mask your browsing activities further.
 This can slow down your connection.
-However, some VPN users prefer to trade a bit of connectivity speed for the added protection.
+However, some VPN users prefer to trade a bit of connectivity speed for added protection.